akshita516/sms-spam-detector/README.md

                                               SPAM SMS DETECTION

+The sms-spam-detection model is present in master branch and the model is deployed using flask.
+This flask application is pushed into the main branch of the repository.

 **OBJECTIVE:**
 The objective of this project is to develop a SMS classification model using natural language processing and Naïve Bayes classifier that identifies spam messages.